A newly discovered Jupiter-like world is so hot, it’s being vaporized by its own star.

 Astronomers at Ohio State, Lehigh University in Bethlehem, Pennsylvania, and Vanderbilt jointly operate two KELTs (one each in the northern and southern hemispheres) to fill a large gap in the available technologies for finding exoplanets.
 Other telescopes are designed to look at very faint stars in much smaller sections of the sky, and at very high resolution.
 The KELTs, in contrast, look at millions of very bright stars at once, over broad sections of sky, and at low resolution.

 "This discovery is a testament to the discovery power of small telescopes, and the ability of citizen scientists to directly contribute to cutting-edge scientific research," said Joshua Pepper, astronomer and assistant professor of physics at Lehigh University in Bethlehem, Pennsylvania, who built the two KELT telescopes.

-The astronomers hope to take a closer look at KELT-9b with other telescopes– including NASA's Spitzer and Hubble space telescopes, and eventually the James Webb Space Telescope, which is scheduled to launch in 2018.
+The astronomers hope to take a closer look at KELT-9b with other telescopes– including NASA's Spitzer and Hubble space telescopes, and eventually the James Webb Space Telescope.
 Observations with Hubble would enable them to see if the planet really does have a cometary tail, and allow them to determine how much longer that planet will survive its current hellish condition.

 “Thanks to this planet’s star-like heat, it is an exceptional target to observe at all wavelengths, from ultraviolet to infrared, in both transit and eclipse.
 Such observations will allow us to get as complete a view of its atmosphere as is possible for a planet outside our solar system,” said Knicole Colon, paper co-author who was based at NASA Ames Research Center in California’s Silicon Valley during the time of this study.